bwiggs/nvalt-prime/README.md

     rm -rfi nvALT/
     git clone https://github.com/bawigga/nvalt-prime.git nvALT

-No need to restart nvALT.
+> No need to restart nvALT.
 The changes will be picked up the next time you switch notes.
+You can also right click on the preview window and click refresh.

 #### Reverting

 You can always restore the default just by deleting the files in `~/Library/Application Support/nvALT/`.

-	rm -rf ~/Library/Application\ Support/nvALT
+	rm -rfi ~/Library/Application\ Support/nvALT

 #### Hacking